PaulWebster/RadioFrance/README.md

 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.1.14 16-Oct-2018

+Show (optionally) the duration of the song (thanks to philippe_44 for the key two lines of code).
+If you enable/disable this then wait for one track before it takes effect
+Add configurable stream delay parameter - default is 2 seconds.
+Indicates how far behind real time the stream is - making this accurate can help with timely changes of song info, especially visible if track duration is shown

 **0.1.13 04-May-2018**

 Data sources for the regional FIP stations stopped working in mid-March 2018 so use alternate (same as main FIP)